 What B2B payment platforms do, then, is simplify them.
 B2B payment platforms allow your business to manage your invoices, pay your vendors, and track your team’s expenses – as well as receive payments from the businesses you sell to.
 B2B payment platforms offer:

-• Automated systems for managing and paying your invoices, with features such as invoice generation, tracking, approval workflows, and payment scheduling.
+- Automated systems for managing and paying your invoices, with features such as invoice generation, tracking, approval workflows, and payment scheduling

-• Virtual cards: digital payment cards with unique card numbers created for specific payment purposes or transaction types.
-You can set your own spending limits, expiration dates, and usage restrictions for more secure supplier and vendor payments.
+- Virtual cards: digital payment cards with unique card numbers created for specific payment purposes or transaction types.
+You can set your own spending limits, expiration dates, and usage restrictions for more secure supplier and vendor payments

-• Corporate wallets, which are essentially specialized digital wallets designed for B2B transactions.
-With features such as fund transfers, expense tracking, budgeting tools, and accounting software integration, they’re ideal for adopting a more controlled, easy-to-reconcile approach to business payments.
+- Corporate wallets, which are essentially specialized digital wallets designed for B2B transactions.
+With features such as fund transfers, expense tracking, budgeting tools, and accounting software integration, they’re ideal for adopting a more controlled, easy-to-reconcile approach to business payments

-• Trade/supply chain finance platforms, which facilitate payments and finance within supply chains.
-These help your business to optimize working capital, mitigate risks, and improve your cash flow with options such as invoice factoring and dynamic discounting.
+- Trade/supply chain finance platforms, which facilitate payments and finance within supply chains.
+These help your business to optimize working capital, mitigate risks, and improve your cash flow with options such as invoice factoring and dynamic discounting

-Or, learn more about Checkout.com’s issuing programs for both virtual and physical corporate cards.
+Learn more about Checkout.com’s issuing programs for both virtual and physical corporate cards.
 With adjustable spend controls, real-time authorization, and a wealth of scope for customization, they’re a hassle-free way of managing your B2B payments and spend.

 Recurring payments (subscription)